TRON-US/trongrid-js/README.md

 Options:
 ```
-only_confirmed      Shows only confirmed.
+onlyConfirmed       Shows only confirmed.
                         true | false        default false
-only_unconfirmed    Shows only unconfirmed.
+onlyUnconfirmed     Shows only unconfirmed.
                         true | false        default false
-only_to             Only transaction to address.
+onlyTo              Only transaction to address.
                         true | false       default false
-only_from           Only transaction from address.
+onlyFrom            Only transaction from address.
                         true | false        default false
 limit               The requested number of transaction per page.
 Default 20.
 Max 200.
 fingerprint         The fingerprint of the last transaction returned by the previous page
-order_by            Sorts the results of the query.
+orderBy             Sorts the results of the query.
 Example:
-                        order_by=timestamp,desc
+                        orderBy=timestamp,desc
-min_timestamp       The minimum transaction timestamp        default 0
+minBlockTimestamp       The minimum transaction timestamp        default 0
-max_timestamp       The maximum transaction timestamp        default now
+maxBlockTimestamp       The maximum transaction timestamp        default now

 ```
 It substitutes the following JavaTron API: